-SAN FRANCISCO — The Latest on the trial of a Mexican national charged with murder in the death of a woman on a San Francisco pier. (all times local):
+SAN FRANCISCO — The Latest on San Francisco pier shooting charges (all times local):

 Federal authorities have charged a Mexican man with new immigration and gun violations less than a week after a San Francisco jury acquitted him of murder for the shooting death of Kate Steinle.

 Jose Ines Garcia Zarate was indicted Tuesday with two gun charges.
 A San Francisco jury convicted him of a state charge of being a felon in possession of a firearm after acquitting him of murder and assault for the July 1, 2015 shooting.